-In the autumn and spring term, there is an opportunity to meet the teacher followed by a written update later in the term.
+End of unit and end of term tests are used to monitor progress.
+In the autumn and spring term, there is an opportunity to meet the teacher followed by a written update later on.
 In the summer, we provide a more comprehensive written report.
 Parents are encouraged to meet with their child's class teacher if they are concerned about progress or emerging needs.